 Former Obama adviser David Axelrod also weighed in on Trump's comments, suggesting on Twitter that Russian hackers should go searching for Trump's tax returns — which he has yet to release, breaking a long tradition among leading presidential candidates.

 Trump reiterated that he has no plans to release his tax returns until an audit is completed — which may not be finished until after the November elections.

-"It depends on the audit – not a big deal," Trump said.
-He noted that he's already put out some financial documents, though not the tax forms that are typically released by major presidential candidates, often during the primary season.
-Trump suggested that's unnecessary: "I built an unbelievable company, tremendous cash, tremendous company with some of the great assets of the world," he said.
+"It depends on the audit — not a big deal," Trump said.
+He noted that he has already put out some financial documents, though not the tax forms that are typically released by major presidential candidates, often during the primary season.
+Trump suggested that is unnecessary: "I built an unbelievable company, tremendous cash, tremendous company with some of the great assets of the world," he said.

-As NPR has reported before, there's no legal obstacle to releasing tax returns while an audit is ongoing.
+As NPR has reported before, there is no legal obstacle to releasing tax returns while an audit is ongoing.